ABOUT APPISx

 2023

-APPISx Australia brought together patient advocates at the Cardiac Society of Australia and New Zealand (CSANZ) annual scientific meeting in Adelaide.
+In 2023, APPISx Australia brought together representatives from patient organizations (including hearts4heart, Heart Support Australia, Heartbeat of Football Foundation), cholesterol patient advocate Luke Elias, healthcare system partners and healthcare professionals, at the Cardiac Society of Australia and New Zealand (CSANZ) annual scientific meeting in Adelaide.

 Reach out to info@appisinitiative.com if you want to collaborate or find out more information on how to take part in APPISx sessions in your country.